-Experimental Techniques in Quantum Optics (PHYS5056)
+1.2.1 Experimental Techniques in Quantum Optics (PHYS5056)

-This is a 10-credit M-level course, normally taken in Semester 1, and core for students on the Quantum Technology MSc programme.
+This is a 10-credit M-level course, normally taken in Semester 1.
 The scope of this course is to provide an introductory overview to some of the basic techniques that are commonly used in a quantum optics lab.